Lee Hedges: Captain Shreve

+1973
-His 1971 and 1983 teams made it to the state semifinals; his 1973 team, with its 14–0 record and average margin of victory of 26 points, gave him his only state championship and is considered one of the most talented teams in Shreveport-Bossier history.

-It had eight shutouts in 10 regular-season games, gave up only 15 points in those games, and its closest games were two 11-point playoff decisions.
+The 1973 team, with its 14–0 record and average margin of victory of 26 points, gave Hedges his only state championship and is considered one of the most talented teams in Shreveport-Bossier history.
+In 10 regular-season games, the team had eight shutouts and gave up a total of 15 points in two games.
+Their closest games were two 11-point playoff decisions.
 The team had five All-State selections—quarterback Joel Thomas, 2,344 yards passing and 35 touchdowns, receivers Pennywell (58 receptions—a state-record 21 for TDs—and 1,240 yards) and Rod Foppe (picked as a defensive back and 40 catches, 860 yards, 12 TDs), 1,064-yard rusher Willie B. Mosely, and linebacker Curley White, leader of the big, strong, rough defense.

-Yet Shreve—which never trailed in the regular season—had to come from behind in each of its four playoff games, culminating with a 26–15 victory against Glen Oaks of Baton Rouge for the 1973 state championship.
+However, Shreve, which never trailed in a regular season game, had to come from behind to win each of their four playoff games, culminating with a 26–15 victory against Glen Oaks of Baton Rouge for the 1973 state championship.

-You work so many years to get to the finals...
+You work so many years to get to the finals ...
 We went a couple of other times and it looked easier to get there.
-Then it was (eight) years before we made it to another final.
+Then it was [eight] years before we made it to another final.
 It felt like a dream.
 They felt like they could win it.
 I wasn't always sure it would happen.
 I remember it very well.
-When you’re a part of only one, it stands out in a hurry.
+When you're a part of only one, it stands out in a hurry.

-The 1973 team was the first of three Captain Shreve teams with perfect regular-season records (the 1971 team went 9–0–1).
-The 1974 team extended the Gators' winning streak to 24 games before falling to Southwood in the state playoffs.
-The 1980 team also was 10–0 in regular-season play.
+The 1973 team was the first of three Captain Shreve teams with perfect regular-season records.
+The 1974 team extended the Gators' winning streak to 24 games before falling to Southwood in the state playoffs, and the 1980 team was 10–0 in regular-season play.

+Death

+Hedges died on July 9, 2023, at age 93.

 Recognition

 In 1963, Hedges was chosen "Outstanding Teacher" by the Caddo Parish Teachers Association.
 In 1973, he was elected president of the Louisiana High School Coaches Association.

-He was selected for the Louisiana High School Coaches Association Hall of Fame in 1987, the Louisiana Sports Hall of Fame in 2010 in the "oldtimers" category, and the Ark-La-Tex Sports Museum of Champions, with induction ceremonies in the Shreveport Convention Hall on August 4, 2012.
+Hedges was selected for the Louisiana High School Coaches Association Hall of Fame in 1987, the Louisiana Sports Hall of Fame in 2010 in the "oldtimers" category, and the Ark-La-Tex Sports Museum of Champions, with induction ceremonies in the Shreveport Convention Hall on August 4, 2012.